rust-lang/rust/src/doc/rustc-dev-guide/src/mir/index.md

 we indicate whether we are **copying it** (which requires that the place have a type `T` where `T: Copy`) or **moving it** (which works for a place of any type).
-So, for example, if we had the expression `x = a + b + c` in Rust, that would get compile to two statements and a
+So, for example, if we had the expression `x = a + b + c` in Rust, that would get compiled to two statements and a
 temporary:

 ```mir